osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 -------------------------------

-This sub-section of the transcoder administration configuration is used to configure the datasource form where the configuration is retrieved.
+This sub-section of the transcoder administration configuration is used to configure the datasource from where the configuration is retrieved.

-For now, only the file datasource is suported.
+For now, only the file datasource is supported.

 Property *data-file*
 ....................